 1 Memorial of the Procurators of the Religious Orders to the King, February 13, 1699 (B. and R., vol. 42, pp. 72-73).
 This memorial states that at this time, out of 800 parishes, only 60 were held by seculars.
 The withdrawal of the regulars evidently threatened to depopulate the curacies, ecclesiastically.
 Very much the same condition existed in New Spain.
 In 1754 the king decreed that for ten years no more friars should be admitted.
 According to Humboldt, in 1803, there were approximately 8000 regulars in New Spain, and 1200 in the city of Mexico, alone.
 The same struggle was fought out there as in the Philippines, except on a larger scale.
 They protested against removal from the parishes, and resisted the visitation of the bishops until concessions were made to them.
 The morals of the regulars became debased in the eighteenth century.
 They openly defied the law.
-They grew rich and playing, accompanied by swearing and cursing.
+They grew rich and extravagant, owning large estates, opening shops, and openly indulging in traffic.
+They caroused, feasted, and spent their time in debauchery, dice throwing and card playing, accompanied by swearing and cursing.
 They broke the rules of celibacy.
 The earlier monastic simplicity gave way to luxury and the flagrant assumption and display of authority, and monastic communities, in common with the secular clergy, possessed themselves of estates bequeathed to them by persons whose unbiased action was interfered with to the detriment of their own heirs.
 Bancroft, History of Mexico, vol. 3, pp. 704-709, passim.

-History of Mexico, vol. 3, pp. 704-709, passim.
-2 Ibid., pp. 109-110.
-3 Ibid., p.
-109.
+1 Ibid., pp. 109-110.
+1 Ibid., pp. 109-110.

-had power to enforce their submission, and thus prevent their withdrawal.1 At the same time and on the same date the king directed to the audiencia an order commanding that it lend its assistance to the efforts of the archbishop to enforce visitation.2 This latter cédula was re-promulgated on July 1, 1701.
-The audiencia was especially directed to give every possible assistance to the enforcement of the laws bearing on the subject.3 This promulgation recognized the temporary nature of the occupancy of the parishes by the friars, authorized visitation by the archbishop, and established the audiencia as an agency for the enforcement of the principle of ecclesiastical visitation.
+had power to enforce their submission, and thus prevent their withdrawal.1 At the same time and on the same date the king directed to the audiencia an order commanding that it lend its assistance to the efforts of the archbishop to enforce visitation.2 This latter cédula was re-promulgated on July 1, 1701. audiencia was especially directed to give every possible assistance to the enforcement of the laws bearing on the subject.3 promulgation recognized the temporary nature of the occupancy of the parishes by the friars, authorized visitation by the archbishop, and established the audiencia as an agency for the enforcement of the principle of ecclesiastical visitation.

-Notwithstanding this sceming triumph of the archbishop, the latter was opposed more vigorously than ever by the friars.
-Conditions came to be so unsettled that, according to one writer, the governor, growing weary of the continual turmoil and incessant warfare, withdrew his support and that of the audiencia.
-As a consequence.
+Notwithstanding this seeming triumph of the archbishop, the latter was opposed more vigorously than ever by the friars.
+Conditions came to be so unsettled that, according to one writer, the governor, growing weary of the continual turmoil and incessant warfare, withdrew his support and that of the audiencia. consequence.
 Camacho failed in his efforts, and the friars emerged victorious, retaining their curacies and at the same time remaining free from visitation.4 It may be noted that here again expediency stood in the way of principle.
 The defeat of the archbishop was inevitable when the audiencia and the governor deserted him.